The Elements of Poor Moral Character and the Solutions Provided by Islam I

 اَلْحَمْدُ لِلّٰهِ رَبِّ الْعَالَمٖينَ اللَّهُمَّ صَلِّ وسلـم عَلَى الْأَوَّلِ فِي الْإِيجَـادِ وَالْـجُـودِ وَالْوُجُودِ، اَلْفَاتِـحِ لِكُلِّ شَــاهِدٍ وَمَشْـهُودٍ، حَضْرَةِ الْمُشَـاهَـدَةِ وَالشُّهُودِ، اَلـسِّــرِّ الْبَـاطِـنِ وَالنُّـورِ الظَّاهِرِ الَّذِي هُـوَ عَيْنُ الْمَقْصُودِ، مُمَيِّزِ قَصَبِ السَّـبْقِ فِي عَالَمِ الْخَلْقِ الْمَخْصُوصِ بِالْعُبُودِيَّةِ، اَلرُّوحِ الْأَقْدَسِ الْعَلِيِّ وَالنُّـورِ الْأَكْمَلِ الْبَهِيِّ، اَلْقَائِمِ بِكَمَالِ الْعُبُودِيَّةِ فِي حَضْرَةِ الْمَعْبُودِ، اَلَّـذِي أُفِيضَ عَلَى رُوحِي مِـنْ حَضْرَةِ رُوحَانِيَّتِهِ، وَاتَّصَلَتْ بِمِشْكَاةِ قَلْبِي أَشِـــعَّةُ نُـورَانِيَّتِهِ، فَهُوَ الرَّسُـــولُ الْأَعْظَمُ وَالنَّبِيُّ الْأَكْـرَمُ وَالْوَلِيُّ الْمُقَرَّبُ الْمَسْـعُودُ، وَعَلَى أٰلِـهِ وَأَصْحَابِهِ خَزَائِنِ أَسْـرَارِهِ، وَمَعَارِفِ أَنْوَارِهِ، وَمَطَالِـعِ أَقْمَارِهِ، كُنُوزِ الْحَقَائِقِ، وَهُدَاةِ الْخَلَائِقِ، نُجُومِ الْهُدَى لِمَنِ اقْتَدَى، وَسَلَّمَ تَسْلِيماً كَثِيراً كَثِيراً

-In our previous articles, we had been tried to analyze the very important words of the Prophet Muhammad (ﷺ) defining good morals.
-In this and the following article, we will try to detail the elements of bad moral features and the solution proposals of Islam on this issue.
+In our previous articles, we have attempted to analyze the deeply meaningful statements of the Prophet Muhammad (ﷺ) regarding virtuous character traits.
+In this and the following articles, we will delve into the aspects of poor moral qualities and the solutions proposed by Islam to address these issues.

-2. Cruelty: Cruelty is causing pain or suffering to others, whether physically or emotionally.
-It can take many forms, such as physical abuse, emotional abuse, neglect, and bullying.
-Cruelty is a serious issue and can have severe consequences for both the victim and the perpetrator.
-It can cause physical injuries and emotional traumas.
-In some cases, it is illegal and punishable by law.
-It’s bad behavior.
+2. Cruelty involves causing pain or suffering to others, whether through physical or emotional means.
+This detrimental conduct can take many forms, such as physical and emotional abuse, neglect, or bullying.
+Acknowledged as a serious issue, cruelty can have profound effects on both the victim and perpetrator, potentially causing physical injuries and psychological damage.
+Sometimes, these actions are considered unlawful and may incur legal repercussions.

-Bad morals are unethical and should be avoided completely.
-Everyone has the right to live their life without fear of harm or violence.
-Acting with bad morals towards others can have serious and long-lasting consequences for both the victim and the perpetrator.
-If somebody is in a situation where acting with bad morals towards others, consider the potential consequences and seek help from good moral advisors if needed.
+Unethical behavior is unacceptable and should be avoided at all costs.
+Everyone has the right to live without fear of harm or violence.
+Demonstrating unethical behavior towards others can lead to serious and lasting consequences for both the victim and the perpetrator.
+If one finds themselves in a situation where they are considering unethical actions towards others, it is crucial to consider the potential consequences and seek advice from trusted ethical counselors if needed.

 The Qur’ân says: